XAI4GEO/Tree_Classification/README.md

 The [Netflora workflow](https://github.com/NetFlora/Netflora) is used to generate part of the training dataset.

-The [ReforesTree](https://github.com/gyrrei/ReforesTree) dataset is used to train the Siamese model.
+The [ReforesTree](https://github.com/gyrrei/ReforesTree) dataset is used as part of the training dataset.